-In order to mitigate the noise build-up, a number of steps were taken.
-The most fundamental is the aforementioned Mighell χ^2_γ merit function, which assumes Poisson data.
-It is sensitive to noise statistics.
+In order to mitigate this noise build-up, a number of steps were taken.
+The most fundamental is the aforementioned Mighell χ^2_γ merit function, which assumes Poisson data, and is therefore sensitive to noise statistics and accurately models them.
 With the sensitivity of this objective function in mind, it is important that the acquired data remain unaltered during reconstruction.
-For this reason, all operations during xSPECT reconstruction are performed in the image space.
+For this reason, all operations during xSPECT reconstruction are performed on the image estimate, allowing the data itself to remain pristine.